-For authentication when using mutual Transport Layer Security (TLS) to secure HTTPS communications, the server (or inventory beacon) asks the client (the managed inventory device) for a valid certificate that must be verified before the authentication process can complete.
-This means that the inventory device must have a locally-stored certificate available in PEM format.
-The SSLClientCertificateFile preference, available only for UNIX-like platforms, gives the path and file name for that certificate file on the inventory device.
-(For comparison, Windows devices have all required certificates saved in the certificate store, in the registry under the HKEY_LOCAL_MACHINE root.)
+For authentication when using mutual Transport Layer Security (TLS) to secure HTTPS communications, the server (or inventory beacon) asks the client (the managed inventory device) for a valid certificate that must be verified before the

 Note: Unlike SSLCACertificateFile, which records an entire chain of certificates, this preference records just the one client certificate to be used for mutual TLS.
-This certificate must be recorded here separately, and not included with $any other certificates \ listed in SSLCAC ertificate File. \ Furthermore, this special certificate for mutual TLS has its$ own distinct path, and does not share in SSLCACertificatePath.
+This certificate must be recorded here separately, and not included with any other certificates listed in SSLCACertificateFile.
+Furthermore, this special certificate for mutual TLS has its own distinct path, and does not share in SSLCACertificatePath.

-Values / range A valid file path (or variable that references the file path) and file name.
-Values / range A valid file path (or variable that references the file path) and file name.
+A valid file path (or variable that references the file path) and file name.